Interior Design Courses London

 Our Homepage will show you how to be part of the world of Design and also how to ‘Earn & Learn’ while you are beginning your new Career Change to a more exciting and inspirational Lifestyle.

-Interior and Garden Design Certificate/Diploma Courses start 12 September 2016
+Interior and Garden Design Certificate/Diploma Courses start from Summer 2018 (subject to availability).

 Changed to an Interior Design Career: Examples of our students – follow them on facebook:

 Barbara Braeunlich from Germany studied at London College of Fashion, Louise Brahy was at Le Val Notre Dame, Antheit in Belgium, Rusa Akbas studied at the Black Sea University in Turkey and works as an interior designer.
 Leandro Bomfin has finished his Diploma and is back near Rio de Janiero in Brazil, Daniel Petrov is busy learning all the skills at the Academy.